First Aid

 The primary and secondary surveys provide comprehensive and logical features of patient evaluation.
 While primary survey should always be carried out first and is designed to discover and further prevent life-threatening injuries.
 A secondary survey is intended to be carried out once the patient is somewhat stable and involves fact-finding regarding what might have happened to the patient.

-When should a primary survey and secondary survey be used?
+When should a primary survey and a secondary survey be used?

 Move on to a secondary survey after you’ve finished the primary survey and treated any life-threatening conditions.